 6. Fatty Fish

-Fatty fish is the best natural source of potent omega-3 fatty acids if it is caught wild.
+If caught wild, fatty fish is the best natural source of potent omega-3 fatty acids.
 For example, it provides you with EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid).

 Since these unique fatty acids stimulate fat burning and prevent further fat deposits, they are ideal for intermittent fasting (Mater et al. 199923).

-In contrast to vegetable omega-3 fatty acids, these two fatty acids are already present in fish.
-From vegetable sources, EPA and DHA can only be synthesized by the body in tiny amounts.
+In contrast to vegetable omega-3 fatty acids, these two are already present in fish.
+The body can only synthesize tiny amounts of EPA and DHA from vegetable sources.

 Unfortunately, there is no vegetarian alternative to fatty fish like wild salmon, mackerel, or sardines.